japila-books/spark-sql-internals/docs/logical-operators/Aggregate.md

 | `output`
 a| Attributes of <<aggregateExpressions, aggregate named expressions>>

-NOTE: Part of link:spark-sql-catalyst-QueryPlan.adoc#output[QueryPlan contract].
+NOTE: Part of link:catalyst/QueryPlan.md#output[QueryPlan contract].

 | `resolved`
 a| Enabled when: